inyoungcheong/inyoungcheong.github.io/_posts/2023-08-11-adieu-wordpress.md

 ## Why Having My Own Website Matters

-Soon after I embarked on my academic journey, my mentor wisely advised that building a portfolio website is a crucial first step towards carving a distinct niche in the vast landscape of academia.
-This digital space, akin to a dynamic CV, offers more than just information; it presents a glimpse of your authenticity as a "real person" affiliated with a legitimate institution.
+Soon after I started my academic journey, one of my mentors advised that building a portfolio website is a crucial first step to claim a bit of visibility in academia.
+This digital space offers more than just information; it presents a glimpse of your authenticity as a "real person" affiliated with a legitimate institution.

 ## I started with WordPress